EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Number of families and composition** calculated by Meredith Linn and Marie Warsh using a variety of primary sources, especially USBC 1850; NYSC 1855; NYPTAR 1828–1855; and Sage 1856.
 **Churches and schools**: Sage 1856.
 **Property ownership, self-sufficiency, and village complexity**: Rosenzweig and Blackmar 1992, 65–73; Wall et al. 2008, 2018, 2019; Manevitz 2021; Miller 2022; Linn et al. *in press*.
-**Slanderous newspaper article**: New-York Daily Times 1856, 3.
+**Slanderous newspaper article**: *New-York Daily Times* 1856, 3.

 ### 4. All Angels’ Church and Cemetery
 **Number and location of churches**: Sage 1856.
 **Mission, cost of church, and deeding of property**: Johnson 2023, 17–18.
 **Linked image of St. Michael’s Church**: French 2021.
-**Relocation of Church and photos of All Angels’ Church in 1887**: Johnson 2003, 41–42; All Angels’ Church 2020.
+**Relocation of Church and photo of All Angels’ Church exterior in 1887**: Johnson 2003, 41–42; All Angels’ Church 2020.
-**Description of church exterior**: Miller 2022:202–203 paraphrasing the Christian Witness and Church Advocate 1850, 186.
+**Description of church exterior**: Miller 2022:202–203 paraphrasing the *Christian Witness and Church Advocate* 1850, 186.
 **Cemetery visualization** informed by photograph of sister parish, St. Michael’s Church, in French 2021.

 ### 5. All Angels’ Church Interior
-**Description of church interior**: Christian Witness and Church Advocate 1850 cited in Miller 2022:202–203.
+**Description of church interior**: *Christian Witness and Church Advocate* 1850 cited in Miller 2022:202–203.
+**Photo of All Angels’ Church interior in 1887**: Johnson 2003, 41–42; All Angels’ Church 2020.
 **Surviving parish records**: All Angels’ Church 1846–1858.

 ### 6. Wilson Family House